 Interested in more proof?
-Scott Stossel of the The Atlantic Online had the following independent studies to offer which appear to backup Gerber’s hypothesis:
+Scott Stossel of the The Atlantic Online had the following independent studies to offer which appear to backup Gerbner’s hypothesis:

 - A 1956 study compared the behavior of twelve four-year-olds who watched a Woody Woodpecker cartoon containing many violent episodes with that of twelve other four-year-olds who watched “The Little Red Hen,” a nonviolent cartoon.
 The Woody watchers were much more likely than the Hen watchers to hit other children, break toys, and be generally destructive during playtime.

 - In 1981, Brandon Centerwall, a professor of epidemiology at the University of Washington, hypothesized that the sharp increase in the murder rate in North America beginning in 1955 was the product of television viewing.
 Television sets had been common household appliances for about eight years by that point — enough time, he theorized, to have inculcated violent tendencies in a generation of viewers.
 He tested his hypothesis by studying the effects of television in South Africa, where the Afrikaaner-dominated regime had banned it until 1975.
 He found that twelve years after television was introduced there, murder rates skyrocketed.